Eliah-Lakhin/lufo-website/src/articles/gameplay.md

 The player is able to step into the buildings and its' rooms, interact with objects inside the buildings including electronic devices, computers, control panels, buttons, leverages, mechanisms, elevators, books, and some other small objects.
 He can read texts and messages found in books and devices, and keep them as notes in the UI.

-There are several independent maps in the game available for exploring.
+There is one primary map on the game where the main action taking place and available for exploring, and several independent small maps for side quests.
 The player is able to use vehicals to move between maps, and also to travel inside a single map faster.
 An example of such transportations could be, for example, ships to travel by water from the Island to the mainland, a Spacecraft to travel to the moon and back, and the monorail train to travel on the Island's map.

-Once the player's character approaches some NPC he is able to initiate dialog with the player.
+The overlall number of the non-playable characters actively simualted by the primary game AI is around a hundred of units.
+But the game engine also simulates more units that reveals on the map temporary from time to time, and not available for interaction that performing direct action and serving decorative purposes mostly.
+Example of such units are robots, animals, the temporary visitors of the Island and the storytelling characters.

+The primary game map is a tropical Island.
+In the beginnig of the game the Island map is already developed.
+The player and the commmunity are keep developing and evolving it to another point of time from which they will relocate to the map of the Moon site with the different set of content, to establish a moon base from scratch.
+For details see [Plot and Setting](#plot-and-setting) section.

+All permanent non-playable characters in the game are completely independent and procedurally generated units that have the same abilities as the playable character does.
+They live their own life in the game world, and interacting with each other as well as with the playable character, and the same way the playable character does.
+Both playable and non-playable characters can initiate dialogues to each other, take part in quests, building up social relationships, assembling new buildings, facilities and goods, advancing researches and economics of the game.
+The non-playable characters are driven by the game AI simulation models.

 ![Dialog interaction example](../images/dialog-interaction.jpg)

+The dialog options and the quests are not predefined(except a few storytelling events), and completely based on the current gameplay situation that dynamically changing.

-In contrast to classic RPGs the player doesn't have any forms of skills that he can level up.
-The primary way of walking thought the game is by interacting with other NPCs through dialogs, understanding connections between characters based on collected information and connecting characters in right way to achieve desirable goals.
+The primary ways of walking thought the game are:
+ - By interacting with other NPCs through dialogs, understanding connections between characters based on collected information and connecting characters in right way to achieve desirable goals.
+ - Leveling up personal skills, but also helping other characters to level up their skills to.
+ - Taking part in research and engineering projects and/or organizing own projects.
+ - Taking part in existing "tribes" and/or organizing a new one.
+ - Building up personal and tribal political influence, and changing the overall characters community policy in various ways.
+ - Technological progress of the overal community.

-Any forms of fight interactions or violance mechanics are also missing in the game.
+Any forms of fight interactions or violance mechanics are missing in the game.
 The game is primary focuses on social interactions and development of the game world in a purely peaceful way.

 ## Game AI Model

 As was mentioned [ealier](#solution) non-playable characters should be able to interact to each other autonomously from the player, unite into groups to organize common projects and to evolve the game world in general.

 All non-playable characters represent a set of *game agents*.
+For the sake of simplicity we will call both playable and non-playable characters as *agents*.
+Both have the same set of base characteristics and options and are equal from the game mechnics context.
+In general, the NPCs don't distinct between the player's controlled character and other NPCs when they interact to each other.
+The differences are only in the way of control: the playable character actions are driven by a player, and the NPCs are driven by the game AI.

-Each agent has a set of tasks that it wants to perform.
+Each AI controlled agent has a set of tasks that it wants to perform.
 The set of tasks forming a tree of tasks when each subnode representing a subtask required to be performed to accomplish a supertask's goal.
 Every subtask has a priority from it's supertask prospective.
 The leaf tasks contain actual elementary actions need to be executed to accomplish it's supertask.

-Similarly to the player actions, the list of actions for NPC agent include:
+The list of available actions for the agent:
  - Walking to specific place on map by foot, using vehicals or any other transportations.
  - Getting an object to be delivered to another place.
  - Applying the object to the target place, facility or giving it to another agent.